connervieira/Cortex/DOCUMENTATION.md

 The "Connection Settings" section contains settings relating to the connection between Cortex and the Predator instance.

+- The "Execution User" is the user account on the system that will be used to start Predator.
+If you've previously been using Predator from the command line, you can determine the user you've been executing Predator as by running the `whoami` command.
 - The "Instance Directory" setting should be used to specify the absolute directory path of the Predator instance directory.
 - The "Image Stream" setting is an absolute file path the points to the image that will be show in the image preview, if enabled.